-Having beenfully immersed in AI-powered development for over 2 years, people often ask me how AI-powered development works in practice.
-This article aims to give some insight into just that.
+Having been fully immersed in AI-powered development for over 2 years, people often ask me how it works in practice.
+This article aims to provide a few insights.

 Since the start of 2026 AI has effectively surpassed the ability of humans to write the vast majority of code required in typical business systems.
 You may have heard about hallucinations and other ways AI can fail, but these have largely been overcome with the most recent AI models, particularly Claude's Opus 4.6.

 AI can now generate the entire codebase for a typical application in a matter of hours or days, rather than weeks or months.
-The task at hand is to manage that process to the required outcome.
+The main task now is to manage that process to the required outcome.

-At Provanta we primarily use Claude Code CLI from Anthropic as our development tool of choice. we also use OpenAI's Codex tool (and model) along with a handful of others such as Google's Gemini for tasks like image generation.
+At Provanta we primarily use Claude Code CLI from Anthropic as our development tool of choice, coupled with the Claude Opus model.
+We also use OpenAI's Codex tool (and model) along with a handful of other tools such as Google's Gemini for tasks like image generation.

-Some developers prefer Codex, others like Google's AntiGravity, but these are matters of personal preference.
-We use Claude because histrically is has produced better code across a whole project than any other model we have tried.
+Some developers prefer to use Codex, others like Google's Gemini, but these are matters of personal preference.
+We use Claude because historically is has produced better code across complete projects than any other model we have tried.

-We spend our time between preparing the materials required to support code generation and in conversation with Claude Code, managing its work.
-In times before AI we would live in IDE's (integrated development environments), where we would edit code by hand, but we find we do this far less now and its quicker to do everything conversationally with Claude.
+We spend our time between preparing the materials required to support code generation, and in conversation with Claude Code, managing its work.
+In times before AI we would live in IDE's (integrated development environments), where we would edit code by hand, but we are finding that we do this far less now and its quicker to do everything conversationally through Claude Code.

 Claude Code is not a chatbot that generates snippets of code for you to copy and paste.
-It is an agentic coding tool — an AI that reads the codebase, understands context, makes changes across multiple files, runs commands, and executes tests, all within a structured environment that allows experienced developers full visibility of whats going on and in control.
+It is an agentic coding tool — an AI that reads the codebase, understands context, makes changes across multiple files, runs commands, and executes builds and tests, all within a structured environment that allows experienced AI developers full visibility of whats going on and to stay in control.

 But Claude Code on its own is just a harness for Anthropic's models.
-What makes our process effective is the system we have built around it: the combination of skills, agents, hooks, sub-teams, prototyping, specification and automated testing that together produce commercial-grade software quickly and more accurately than traditional methods.
+What makes our process effective is the system and content we have built around it: the combination of Claude plug-ins, examples, prototyping, specification and automated testing that together produce commercial-grade software so much more quickly and accurately than traditional coding methods.

 It starts with the prototype

-Before any production code is written, we build a fully working prototype.
-This is a fully interactive HTML, CSS and JavaScript application that runs in your browser and looks and feels like the finished system.
+Before any production code is written, we build a fully-working prototype of the ptarget system.
+This is an AI-generated, interactive HTML, CSS and JavaScript application, that runs in your browser and looks and feels just like the finished system.
 Users can click through screens, see their data laid out, and experience the workflow as it will be in production. (see my previous blog post "Rapid Solution Prototyping in the age of AI-Powered Development")

 The prototype serves two critical purposes.
-First, it aligns everyone — stakeholders can see and interact with what they are getting, which eliminates the ambiguity that plagues traditional written specifications.
-Second, it becomes a detailed reference that guides AI code generation.
-When Claude Code can see exactly what the finished screens look like and how the user flows work, it generates far more accurate and complete production code than it would from a written description alone.
+First, stakeholders can see and interact with what they are getting, which eliminates the ambiguity that plagues traditional written specifications.
+Second, it becomes a detailed reference that directly feeds the AI code generation process.

-We iterate the prototype with stakeholders until it is an accurate facsimile of the desired system.
-At that point it effectively becomes the contractual specification — you approve what you see before the build begins.
+We iterate the prototype with stakeholders until it is an accurate representation of the desired system.
+At this point it effectively becomes the contractual specification — you approve what you see before the build begins and everyone knows exactly what to expect.

 From prototype to specification documents